mattermost/mattermost-plugin-github/webapp/README.md

 ### index.js

 This is the entry point for your webapp plugin.
-Includes initilization code to handle registering your plugin with the Mattermost web and desktop apps.
+Includes initialization code to handle registering your plugin with the Mattermost web and desktop apps.
 Use this file for additional set up or initialization.

 ### package.json

 The minimum required dependencies will be added by default.
-Use this file for additional dependecies and npm targets as needed.
+Use this file for additional dependencies and npm targets as needed.
 This should be familiar if you have experience with npm, if not, [please take some time to learn about npm](https://www.npmjs.com/).

 ### components